Music Adults Will Love

-Here are some pieces that have worked for my adult students.
+Here are some pieces that have worked well for my adult students.

 I’ve had great success with Simply Porter, a collection of Cole Porter favorites arranged cleverly-arranged by Dan Coates.
 My student Judith, (who happens to be the Dean of the School of Education at UC Berkeley – a very sophisticated learner) loved learning these pieces.
-She’d always loved Cole Porter and was thrilled to find some arrangements that sounded great and weren’t beyond her reach.
-She’d previously bought another huge Cole Porter book and was disappointed that it was just too difficult for her.
+She’d always loved Cole Porter and was thrilled to find some arrangements that sounded great and weren’t too hard.
+She’d previously bought a huge Cole Porter book and was disappointed that the arrangements were just too difficult for her.
 She also enjoyed learning No Worries by Melody Bober, a lightly jazzy, optimistic three-page piece of fun.

 Streabbog: The Orphan

 The continuous eighth notes in the left hand support the melody in the right hand.
 The melody is soulful without being sentimental.
-The left hand is written so that blocking the chords is quite easy.
+The left hand is written so that blocking the chords isn’t too challenging.
 It has enough emotional content and interest to keep an adult satisfied throughout the learning process.
 This piece can be found in Piano Etudes Level 5 – one of the most useful books I’ve taught.
 I can’t keep enough copies of this perfect collection of early intermediate etudes in my stock.
 It’s also included in the Essential Piano Repertoire Volume Five.

 I gave the piece Twilight from Elissa Milne’s Little Peppers to my student Rich, a hip Law Professor from Stanford University.
 He was thrilled with its cool, jazzy sound.
 Here’s a little snippet of the piece to give you an idea of its level and flavor.

-He inspired me to write Still Blue – the first piece in Attention Grabbers Book Three.
+He is the student who inspired me to write Still Blue – the first piece in Attention Grabbers Book Three.
 Here’s my student Leo playing it.

-I give a copy of this book to almost every adult student as soon as they've reached an early intermediate level.
-Since there are recordings of all the pieces, they can use those to help them learn the pieces they love that might otherwise be beyond their reach.
+I give a copy of this book to almost every adult student as soon as they reach an early intermediate level.
+The recordings give them extra help to learn pieces that might otherwise be just beyond their reach.